FORT HUNT YOUTH RULES SUPPLEMENT

 XI.
 Protest.
 Each protest will be filed and handled as specified herein.
 Failure to comply with the protest rules shall cause the protest to be disallowed without consideration.
 NO protest will be considered which questions an official’s judgment.
 A protest must be submitted, in writing to reach the cognizant League Manager within 48 hours after completion of the game being protested.

 XII.
 Complaints and Grievances.
-Complaints and grievances concerning infractions of the Code of Ethics or other actions by FHYAA personnel (Members of the Board of Directors, League Managers, Commissioners, Coaches, Officials, Scorers, Timers, Players or Spectators) which interfere with the success conduct of the FHYAA Basketball Program shall be handled as follows.
+Complaints and grievances concerning infractions of the Code of Ethics or other actions by FHYAA personnel (Members of the Board of Directors, League Managers, Commissioners, Coaches, Officials, Scorers, Timers, Players or Spectators) which interfere with the successful conduct of the FHYAA Basketball Program shall be handled as follows.
 Such complaints and grievances shall:

 Ordinarily, be submitted to the cognizant League Manager.